How to Write a Follow-Up Email After a Job Application

 Subject: Following Up on Job Application - [Your Name] - [Job Title]

-I am writing to follow up on my application for the [Job Title] position that I submitted on [Date].
+I am writing to follow up on my application for the [Job Title] position submitted on [Date].

-I am eager to learn more about this opportunity and discuss how I can contribute to [Company Name].
-I am available for an interview at your earliest convenience.
+I'd love to learn more about this role and discuss how I can contribute to [Company Name].
+I'm available for an interview at your convenience.

 Sincerely,